 Please see this important message from Mayor Sprouse regarding face masks: As a City, we will continue to encourage following of all guidelines, including wearing masks when a 6 ft. distance cannot be maintained.
 However, we have no plans to pass an ordinance requiring the wearing of masks.
 As Mayor, I have no plans to bring forward such an ordinance, nor do I believe such an ordinance would have Council support.
 I believe that an ordinance making private businesses require masks is not within our authority, as was stated by the Fayetteville City Attorney prior to the approval of the ordinance by the Fayetteville City Council.
 While I agree with the spirit of the ordinance, I don’t believe it is wise to pass an ordinance that is not legal, or enforceable.
 It is well within the authority of any private business to require customers to wear masks, and I would encourage and support such action.
 But at the end of the day, adherence to CDC guidelines ultimately comes down to education and personal responsibility, regardless of what ordinance might or might not be in place.

 GOVERNOR ANNOUNCED ON 9/10 THAT HE WILL NOW BE DOING WEEKLY UPDATES OR AS NEEDED: WE WILL UPDATE WHEN HE UPDATES.
-We will continue doing daily updates Monday-Friday on Washington and Benton county numbers.
+We will be doing COVID-19 updates on Tuesdays and Thursdays on Washington and Benton county numbers.